ncphillips/truecoders.io/_coders/candace-welch.markdown

   body:
 references:
 - name: Cody Winton
-  title:
-  company:
-  quote: Candace has exceeded expectations, seeking excellence in her work and advancing
+  reference: Candace has exceeded expectations, seeking excellence in her work and advancing
     her own knowledge base whenever possible.
 Her attention to detail and the quality of her work make her an exceptional fit for any team.
 I'd strongly recommend Candace for a developer position.